Autism

 The video depicts what it feels like for a little boy with autism to walk through a shopping centre with his mum.
 This seemingly normal activity proves to be anything but normal when seen through the eyes of an autistic child.
 It goes a long way to providing a little extra consideration and understanding for those with autism who struggle with what we see as easy everyday activities.

-Autism video aims to help us understand
+This autism video aims to help us understand what does autism look like

 As the video shows, the world is an entirely different place in the mind of a little boy with autism.
 Things that we wouldn’t even think twice about can be a cause of sensory overload, stress, anxiety and fear.